federicomarini/ideal/README.md

 # `ideal` - Interactive Differential Expression AnaLysis in RNA-seq data

 `ideal` is a Bioconductor package containing a Shiny application for analyzing RNA-Seq data in the context of differential expression.
-This enables an interactive and at the same time reproducible analysis, keeping the functionality accessible, and yet providing a comprehensive selection of graphs and tables to mine the datasetat hand.
+This enables an interactive and at the same time reproducible analysis, keeping the functionality accessible, and yet providing a comprehensive selection of graphs and tables to mine the dataset at hand.

 `ideal` is an R package which fully leverages the infrastructure of the Bioconductor project in order to deliver an interactive yet reproducible analysis for the detection of differentially expressed genes in RNA-Seq datasets.
 Graphs, tables, and interactive HTML reports can be readily exported and shared across collaborators.